p-wegner/usermanagement/.coding-aider-plans/keycloak_docker_integration_checklist.md

   - [x] Set up test environment
   - [x] Add integration test support

-- [ ] update readme how to setup and start the application
+- [x] Update readme how to setup and start the application